After 25+ years practicing law, Lori closed her practice in April, 2021 and is enjoying a new career as a park ranger.

 Over 20 years of trial experience

-Lori Rankin has tried over 50 criminal cases to juries during the 24 years she has been practicing law, including cases involving murder, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
-Lori has also tried many custody and divorce matters, handled adoptions, and argued cases in several courts of appeals, including the Supreme Court of Ohio.
+Lori Rankin tried over 60 criminal cases to juries during the 25 years she practiced law, including cases involving murder, rape, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
+Lori also tried many custody and divorce matters, handled adoptions, and argued cases in several courts of appeals, including the Supreme Court of Ohio.

-Lori has been licensed to practice law since 1995, and began her career with the Ohio Public Defender's Office.
+Lori was licensed to practice law in 1995, and began her career with the Ohio Public Defender's Office.
 After 10 years as public defender, Lori opened her own law practice in Chillicothe, where she shared office space with attorney and mentor, Jim Boulger, for many years.
 Lori expanded her practice in 2006 to include family law as well as criminal defense.

-Lori resides in Pickaway County where she has raised 2 daughters, one who is currently in college and one who is a junior in high school.
+Lori resided in Pickaway County where she raised 2 daughters.
 In addition to time with family and friends, Lori enjoys hiking, kayaking, fishing, and camping, particularly in our national and state parks.

 State v.
 Patron Steele, Ross County Case No. 19 CR 313, 1 count of Possession of Heroin, a second degree felony, and 1 count of Aggravated Possession of Drugs, a third degree felony.
 Client's motion to suppress based on violation of his constitutional (4th amendmenet) rights granted by the trial court after an evidentiary hearing.
 Because the evidence was suppressed (not allowed to be presented in court at trial), the case was dismissed.